Bypass-Network/Bypass-2.0/README.md

 <h3>An official Bypass Network proxy site, made to access the blocked web</h3>

 <p>Surf without web filters or restrictions.
-Made with style, Tsunami is a rather fancy service dedicated to protecting your freedom from censorship.
+Made with style, Bypass is a rather fancy service dedicated to protecting your freedom from censorship.
 Read the documentation below to find out more</p>

 <p>Want to improve Bypass 2.0? <a href="https://github.com/Bypass-Network/Bypass-2.0/compare">Create a pull request</a></p>